JustinBenson-Dev/envSetup/README.md

 <h1/>dotfiles...</h1>
-...and post install set-up scripts for Ubuntu, Windows, and more...
+...and post install set-up scripts for Ubuntu 20LTS, Fedora 32, Windows 10, and more...

 <h2>Legend:</h2>